synthriderz/synthriderz.github.io/docs/mapping/difficulty-levels/README.md

 ### Easy
 > _"There is no such thing as too easy for easy!"_

-The defining principal for an Easy map is that it must playable without any experience or muscle memory.
-Expect easy level players to have to make a concious deliberate thought about each and every note, and concious deliberate thought to move the correct hand (or hands) towards it.
+The defining principal for an Easy map is that it must be playable without any experience or muscle memory.
+Expect Easy level players to have to make a conciously recognize and think about every note, and make a concious deliberate thought to move the correct hand (or hands) towards it.
 Most players, even those who are new to video gams and VR, will find hand/eye coordination natural, but expect they will only be able to concentrate on one thing at a time.
-Anyone, even a child using VR for the first time, should be able to play an Easy map without failing.
+Anyone should be able to play an Easy map without failing.
 - Note density should be low — stick to downbeats, and on higher tempo songs, remove notes on less accented beats to give the player time to read upcoming notes.
 - Motions should be relatively slow, and give players plenty of time to lean towards the edge of the comfort circle as the patterns move there.
 - Patterns should be simple and mostly one-handed, although some symmetrical two handed patterns can work if there is extra space beforehand to read them.
 - Do not use crossed over two handed notes
 - Do not map beyond the yellow comfort circle.
-- Do not use one-handed specials
+- Two-handed special may be used, but give a lot of extra space (typically at least two full measures) before starting a two-handed special pattern.
 - Two-handed special may be used, but very sparingly.
 Give a lot of extra space (typically at least two full measures) before starting a two-handed special.
 - Do not make players suddenly reach to the opposite side of their body.
 It's best to start patterns off on the natural side of the hand and slowly move around the play space.
 - Keep the player's hands well away from their face, including the likely path their hands will take betweeen notess, we don't want players to risk their hitting their headset.